ATM2100/GuidedWalkThroughOfLinux/Guide.md

 The `-p` flag for the `tree` command is to show the permissions.
 In the `ls -l` command, the permissions are the first thing printed for each file and directory.
 For `tree -p`, it is also before each file, just with the extra files that `tree` shows.

-One of the flags the helps control how much information is printed is `tree -d`, which only prints directories.
-There can be value in only printing just the directory structure.
-Just running the `tree` command can output thgo0 directories and 60,000 files.
-This is a bit of an extreme example, but it shows how just printing directories can make the broader organization of your system easier to parse.
+One of the flags that helps control how much information is printed is `tree -d', which only prints directories.
+There can be value in printing only the directory structure.
+Just running the `tree` command can output 60,000 directories and files.
+Often, however, you will use `tree` on a smaller scale, which is a very good way to get an idea of the organization of a part of your system on a small scale.

-Another way to limit the output of the tree command is to define how many levels of directories it can print with the `tree -L level` command, where level is replaced with a number.
-If you want to limit the depth that `tree` prints but not limit the files being printed, `tree -L 2` would make it so that only two subdirectories and all their files are printed.
-The command would not print any deeper than two subdirectories.
+Another way to limit the output of the tree command is to define how many levels of directories it can print with the `tree -L level` command, where you replace the level with a number.
+If you want to limit the depth that `tree` prints but not limit the files, `tree -L 2` would only print two subdirectories.

 \#Linux User Rants\#
 When you use the command line enough and have seen enough commands you start to make connections between commands.
 This happens in much the same way that when you use a gui long enough you get used to the ways in which gui's are organized.
-An example for me is when I told someone that I didn't use tree very much because of how much output there could be.
-My friend said that he use the `-L` to limit the number of levels.
-My response was something like "wow, so you just use -L and a number and you only print that many subdirectories?".
-I would compare this to the experience one might get from figuring out that you can use ctrl + f or command + f to find but if you use ctrl + h or command + F you can find and replace.
-This kind of reasoning takes experience and practice, but so does using a gui.
-The command line once learned however is faster.
+An example for me is when I told someone that I didn't use `tree` very much because of how much output there could be.
+My friend said he uses the `-L` to limit the number of levels.
+My response was, "wow, so you just use -L and a number and you only print that many subdirectories?".
+I would compare this to the experience one might get from figuring out that you can use ctrl + f or command + f to find, but if you use ctrl + h or command + F, you can find and replace.
+This reasoning takes experience and practice, as does using a gui.
+The command line, once learned, however, is faster.
 \#End of Rant\#

-If you want to change the text to be easier to copy and paste, you can change the character set to something else such as ascii.
+If you want to make the text easier to copy and paste, you can change the character set to something else, such as ASCII.
 You could do so with the following:
 ```
 $ tree --charset=ascii
 ```

 ### Find in Man Page tree and ls
-a) If `tree -h` displays the size of a file or directory in a human readable fashion, how would you display it in a human unreadable fashion?
-(Your looking to print an exact size in bytes)
+a) If `tree -h` displays the size of a file or directory in a human-readable fashion, how would you display it in a human-readable fashion?
+(You're looking to print an exact size in bytes)
-b) The `ls -l` command also lists the size of the file.
-Another way to show the size of files would be using the `ls -s` command.
-As you can imagine, the `-s` stands for size.
-Since tree has a flag to make file sizes human readable, it stands to reason that ls does as well.
+b) The `ls -l` command lists the file size.
+Another way to show the size of files would be using the `ls -s' command.
+As you can imagine, the `-s' stands for size.
+Since `tree` has a flag to make file sizes human readable, it stands to reason that ls does as well.
 What is this flag?
-What other flags would be needed to make use of this human readable flag?
+What other flags would be needed to use this human-readable flag?

 ### cp
-CoPy or `cp`, does exactly what you think.
-It copies a file and it's contents from one file into a brand new file.
-Similar to `mv`, it takes two arguments, a source and a destination.
-Just like `mv`, you have to have the correct name of the source, but the destination can be what ever you want.
+CoPy, or `cp`, does exactly what you think.
+It copies a file and its contents from one file into a brand new file.
+Like `mv`, it takes two arguments: a source and a destination.
+Just like `mv`, you have to have the correct name of the source, but the destination can be whatever you want.

 Going back to this example:
 ```